Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/shapeBasedMethods/index.rst

 	- :literal:`getFinalValueInpendentVariable`
 		Returns the final value of the independent variable.

-	- :literal:`computeCurrentThrustAccelerationVector`
-		Returns the thrust acceleration vector at a given value of the independent variable.

-	- :literal:`getTrajectory`
-		Fills a map with the state history of the spacecraft following the shape-based trajectory for a set of epochs provided as input.

-	- :literal:`computeCurrentThrust`
-		Returns the thrust vector at a given value of the independent variable.

-	- :literal:`retrieveLowThrustAccelerationMap`
-		Returns the acceleration map corresponding to the shape-based trajectory, including the low-thrust and the central body gravitational accelerations.

-	- :literal:`createLowThrustTranslationalStatePropagatorSettings`
-		Creates appropriate propagator settings for the translational state.
-The propagation initiates at half of the time of flight and thus at the middle of the shape-based method leg.
-The spacecraft state is propagated backward until departure, and forward to arrival.

 Several shape-based methods have been implemented and inherit from this :literal:`ShapeBasedMethodLeg` base class.

 .. toctree::